Cabernet Franc: Argentina

 Cabernet Franc plantings in Argentina have been producing top quality wines in recent years, and the varietal has been claimed as having the most potential in the country after Malbec.
 Squeeze Magazine has called it "the new, handsome superhero of Mendoza's wine scene".
 In 2014, the highest scoring Argentine wine in Robert Parker's Wine Advocate was a Cabernet Franc scored at 97 points.
-Cabernet Franc can be bottled alone, making lighter-bodied wines than the country's typical Malbecs (with wines scoring up to 95 points in Tim Atkin's report in 2016), or either as a majority or minority in blends.
+More recently, an argentine Cabernet Franc was distinguished in 2024 blind tasting of World of Fine Wine against celebrated old world wines.Cabernet Franc can be bottled alone, making lighter-bodied wines than the country's typical Malbecs (with wines scoring up to 95 points in Tim Atkin's report in 2016), or either as a majority or minority in blends.

 Other New World regions

 In the New World, Cabernet is used predominantly as a blending component and is found in scant amounts in Australia, South Africa, Chile and New Zealand.
-As with so many grapes, Cabernet Franc came to Australia in James Busby’s collection of 1832.
+As with so many grapes, Cabernet Franc came to Australia in James Busby's collection of 1832.
 It predominantly grows in cool, cool to warm and warm climates such as North-Eastern Victoria, McLaren Vale, the Adelaide Hills and the Clare Valley.
 In New Zealand, many winemakers have found that the cool climate of their terroir contributes to Cabernet Franc-like flavors in their Cabernet Sauvignon and plantings of true Cabernet Franc have remained limited with only around 519 acre planted as of 2006.
 In South Africa, Cabernet Franc has become a favorite of some of the country's boutique wineries and acreage has slowly been increasing to nearly 2470 acre by the mid-2000s.
 In Chile there were around 2910 acre planted by the early 21st century.